tgstation/tgstation/config/jukebox_music/README.txt

 The enclosed /sounds folder holds the sound files used for player selectable songs for an ingame jukebox.
-OGG is supported.
+OGG, WAV, and MP3 are supported.
+(I recommend verifying this is up to date with the list of `IS_SOUND_FILE`)

 Using unnecessarily huge sounds can cause client side lag and should be avoided.